Keepers Of Our Republic

 a Declaration for Interdependence

 Most thoughts about civics have already been thunk.
-Even our revolutionary Declaration of Independence was rooted in both Roman and Enlightenment ideas that were popular at the time.
-The following Declaration for Interdependence also includes ideas professed by many citizens today but, more and more, our efforts to maintain an interdependent connection don’t seem to be working.
-The ever-changing balancing act that is our American Republic appears to be way out of balance.
+Even our revolutionary Declaration of Independence is rooted in both Roman and Enlightenment ideas that were popular at the time.
+The following Declaration for Interdependence also includes ideas many people talk about these days, but our efforts to keep an interdependent connection don’t seem to be working.
+We’ve come to think that unity is hiding somewhere out of reach in the dangerous no-man’s-land between our hostile political trenches.
+The ever-changing balancing act that is our American Republic is getting way out of balance, and we’re becoming a very un-United States.
 Why?
-That’s a question we need to thunk about.
+That’s a question we need to thunk more about.

-In a letter between ex-presidents, John Adams wrote to Thomas Jefferson that our Revolutionary War wasn’t the start of our revolution; it was the end of it.
-The revolution had begun fifteen years earlier in the minds of people who, together, began to envision it.
-The Founders hoped we would keep the new Union and preserve that vision.
-Today’s political scene, though, is stuck in a polarized infighting that too often grows into self-righteous debates, arguments, and even violent battles fought against supposedly subversive fellow citizens.
+In a letter between ex-presidents, John Adams wrote to Thomas Jefferson that our Revolutionary War wasn’t the start our revolution; it was the end of it.
+He saw that the revolution really started fifteen years earlier in the hearts and minds of people who, together, began to envision it.
+The Founders hoped we would keep their new Republic and preserve that vision.
+Today, though, that Republic is threatened by a political polarization that too often moves from self-righteous debates into arguments, fights, and even violent battles fought against supposedly subversive fellow citizens.
 Many people think interdependence isn’t possible any more.
-Other people are looking to overcome this disunity.
-John Adams might say that before any solution is possible, citizens must first come together and, despite differences, envision a common cause.
-What might that cause be?
+Other people are looking to overcome the disunity.

-This Declaration isn’t a political statement.
-Instead, it suggests that our first step toward a common cause is to focus on the civic health of the nation, and to put politics second.
-Here’s an example: some people are worried about voter fraud, and others are worried about voter suppression.
-Pick a side, it’s a civics problem that’s been turned into an all-out political brawl that serves the few of us who gain something by dividing the most of us.
-But if we ask each other, “Should the structure of our electoral process be updated so that there’s no possibility of either fraud or suppression or any other kind of corruption?”, then the vast majority of us would say yes, of course, let’s do it.
+Here’s an example: some people are convinced there is voter fraud; other people are convinced there is voter suppression.
+Pick a side, it’s a civics problem that’s been turned into an all-out political brawl that only serves the few of us who gain something by dividing the most of us.
+But if we just ask each other this civics question, “Should the structure of our elections be updated so that there’s not even the possibility of fraud or suppression or any other kind of corruption?”, then the vast majority of us would say yes, of course, let’s do it.

-Spoiler Alert.
-The following Declaration re-envisions our civic playing field and game rules by asserting, in part, that:
+Spoiler Alert: the following Declaration re-envisions our civic playing field and game rules by asserting, in part, that:

 - our independence as a Republic depends upon our interdependence as citizens;